fson/grunt-cjsify/README.md

 Setting this to `true` adds wrapper to JS files that binds `this` on the top level to global object.
 This can be used for supporting legacy non-CommonJS scripts that define variables on the global scope.

+#### options.sourceMapRoot
+Type: `String`
+Default value: `null`

+The source root for the source map, i.e. the URL root from which all sources are relative.
+For the source mapping to work the original sources need to be served on the web server.
+Set this to the URL where the sources are located.